Prunes with Apples, a high fiber puree for babies 6 months and above.

 Making your own Prune Puree is easy too.
 Just add dried prunes to warm water, and let them plum.
 Then run them through a food processor.
 This puree can be frozen and can be added to another puree whenever needed.

-- Cover and cook till apples are well done.
+Cover and cook until apples are well done.

 Talk to your baby’s Pediatrician before starting any new food.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.